asifkabani/bootcamp-training/html.md

 ```html
 <div></div>
 ```
-Attributes are used for setting properties on the HTML element.
+Attributes are modifiers for an HTML element, used for setting properties on the HTML element.
 Example below of an attribute for the 'img' tag, 'src' is the attribute:
 ```html
 <img src="">
 ```